Vintage analysis and data collection

 “You can never go too far [back] in a vintage, that’s the nice thing,” Hammond said.
 “If you’ve got a five-year pool and you run a 10-year vintage analysis, those final five years will just yield 0 percent loss experience.”

-Financial institutions, however, can conduct a vintage analysis over a window of time that is too narrow, Hammond said.
+However, financial institutions can conduct a vintage analysis over a window of time that is too narrow, Hammond said.
 “The way you’ll know right away if you’re too short is, say you run a 3-year vintage analysis; you’re going back from 2012 to 2015, and you find that you still have a lot of dollars in your 2012 originations.
 That would indicate that your vintage analysis period is too short and you need to lengthen it.”

 One advantage of understanding potential methodologies to use under CECL and to understanding segmentation strategies and measurement techniques as soon as possible is that financial institutions may be able to identify data gaps early enough to reduce those gaps, Hammond said.
 The vintage methodology is just one of many methodologies that could be best used under CECL.
 One big advantage is that it best illustrates the life-of-loan concept of CECL.